philiptn/mkv-auto/README.md

 **NOTE: ALL files from the input folder will be MOVED to TEMP before starting, not copied.
 If you are processing many large files at once, make sure that you have enough TEMP storage capacity.**

-To see the progress/logs of the service, this can be viewed using `sudo docker logs mkv-auto-service` or by inspecting the `mkv-auto-service/logs/mkv-auto.log` file manually.
+To see the progress/logs of the service, this can be viewed using `docker logs mkv-auto-service` or by inspecting the `mkv-auto-service/logs/mkv-auto.log` file manually.

 Tip: If you want to continuously monitor the progress of mkv-auto-service you can easily do this by adding this to your `~/.bash_aliases` file (create it if you do not already have it).